 Breast Milk Jaundice

-Whichever the cause of breast milk jaundice, if the mother continues to nurse her baby, the jaundice will decrease and disappear on its own, but this may take 3 to 10 weeks.
+Whichever the cause, if the mother continues to nurse her baby, the jaundice will decrease and disappear on its own, but this may take 3 to 10 weeks.
 If the mother stops nursing for 1 or 2 days, substituting formula, the bilirubin levels will drop rapidly.
 They will not rise again when the nursing is resumed.

 Permanent damage or ill effects from breast milk jaundice is extremely rare.
 Phototherapy (lights used to lower bilirubin) may be used if the level of bilirubin is above 20 mg/dL.
 In breast milk jaundice, stopping breast milk for 1 to 2 days can help the bilirubin level drop rapidly.
 However, pediatricians and neonatologists generally agree that most babies who are well enough to feed may continue to feed on breast milk.
 This is true even when the bilirubin level is high enough to require phototherapy.